Government of Kerala: Departments

-Kerala State has been divided into 14 districts, 27 revenue divisions, 14 district panchayats, 75 taluks, 152 CD blocks, 1453 revenue villages, 941 Gram panchayats, 6 corporations and 87 municipalities.
 The business of the state government is transacted through the various secretariat departments based on the rules of business.
-Each department consists of secretary to the government, who is the official head of the department and such other under secretaries, junior secretaries, officers, and staffs subordinate to him/her.
+Each department is headed by a minister, who functions as the political head, while the secretary serves as the administrative head of the department.
+Each department consists of secretary to the government, who is the official head of the department and such other special/additional secretaries, deputy secretaries, under secretaries, junior secretaries, officers, and staffs subordinate to him/her.
 The Chief secretary superintending control over the whole secretariat and staff attached to the ministers.
+The Chief Secretary is also the administrative head of the government.
+Secretaries in charge of departments are generally officers of the Indian Administrative Service (IAS), holding the rank of Secretary, Principal Secretary, or Additional Chief Secretary.

 The department is further divided into sections, each of which is under the charge of a section officer.
 Apart from these sections, dealing with the subjects allotted to them, there are other offices sections, assigned with specific duties.
 When there is more than one secretary in a department, there shall be a clear separation of work.